learn-co-curriculum/phase-1-how-the-web-works/README.md

 Firefox, Edge, and many others.
 All of those browsers are able to talk to the same servers.

+How does all this work?
+How can all the different browsers and all the different servers communicate with each other?
+And how is a server that was written 15 years ago still compatible with a browser written
+2 years ago?
+The answer is HTTP.

 ## HTTP Overview

 Communication between different clients and different servers is only possible